GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

    git push --set-upstream origin main
    ```

-1. Navigate out of the repo.
+5. Navigate out of the repo.

    ```bash
    cd ..
    ```

-#### ARTIFACT PUBLISH
+#### Artifacts Application

 The purpose of this step is to deploy out an artifact registry to store custom docker images.
 A Cloud Build pipeline is also deployed out.
 At the time of this writing, it is configured to attach itself to a Cloud Source Repository.
 The Cloud Build pipeline is responsible for building out a custom image that may be used in Machine Learning Workflows.
 If you are in a situation where company policy requires no outside repositories to be accessed, custom images can be used to keep access to any image internally.

 Since every workflow will have access to these images, it is deployed in the `common` folder, and keeping with the foundations structure, is listed as `shared` under this Business Unit.
 It will only need to be deployed once.

-The Pipeline is connected to a GitHub repository with a simple structure:
+The Pipeline is connected to a Google Cloud Source Repository with a simple structure:

    ```
    ├── README.md